Mary K. Baumann

 Joseph Galarneau is CEO of Mezzobit, a New York-based start-up that builds web and mobile data interchange tools.
 He also founded DataNeutrality.org, a data privacy non-profit that promotes socially responsible data collection.
 Prior to founding Mezzobit, Joe was chief product officer for NewsRight, a consortium of 29 major media companies that created a global marketplace for news content and data.
 Previously, he served as chief operating officer and digital general manager of The Newsweek/Daily Beast Company, chief technology officer for New York Magazine, and consulted for The New York Times on digital advertising.
 A frequent speaker on digital media, Joe was an adjunct faculty member at New York University, where he taught digital product management and audience development.
 He frequently teaches digital media internationally, having visited China, India, and Eastern Europe to deliver dozens of seminars over the past decade.
 Joe received an MBA from Duke University and a BS in physics from N.C.
 State University, where he was editor-in-chief of the student newspaper.

-Jon Hart is Chief Legal Officer, General Counsel, and Secretary of NPR.
-Before joining NPR in 2014, Jon spent 27+ years in private practice (at Dow Lohnes PLLC and then Cooley LLP), representing media and technology companies and nonprofit institutions on everything from intellectual property and newsroom counseling to litigation; from content and technology licensing to corporate governance; from commercial contracts and strategic alliances to data collection and privacy.
+Jon Hart is chief legal office and general counsel of NPR, one of the nation’s most trusted sources of news and cultural content.
+Jon serves as legal advisor to NPR’s president and CEO, its board of directors, the trustees of the NPR Foundation, and NPR’s management and staff.
+He also serves as NPR’s chief ethics officer and as NPR’s corporate secretary.
+Before joining NPR in 2014, Jon spent 27+ years in private practice (at Dow Lohnes PLLC and then Cooley LLP), representing media and technology companies, journalists, and nonprofit institutions on a wide range of legal matters: from intellectual property and newsroom counseling to litigation; from content and technology licensing to corporate governance; from commercial contracts and strategic alliances to data collection and privacy.
 Jon was on the faculty of the Stanford Professional Publishing Courses from 1994 through 2008 and has taught in the Yale Publishing Course since 2010.
 He is author of Internet Law: A Field Guide (BNA Books) and speaks frequently on media and technology law.
 Jon has been recognized by Washingtonian magazine as one of “Washington’s Best Lawyers” (First Amendment and Media); by Super Lawyers (Technology Transactions); and by Best Lawyers in America (First Amendment Law, Information Technology Law, Media Law, and Litigation - First Amendment).
 Jon clerked for United States Circuit Judge Jerome Farris and United States District Judge Almeric Christian.
 He is a graduate of Middlebury College and Stanford Law School.

 Principal, Explanation Graphics